-And 2009 is a particularly special year with the state celebrating its 50th anniversary of statehood.
-It was in January 1959, that the Union accepted what had once been a territory as a fully-fledged state-the 49th.
-Every city, town, and hamlet will be holding celebrations in honor of the event.
-There will be parades, song and dance presentations, fireworks displays, sound and light shows-you name it.
-Alaska is surely going to put its best foot forward for its half century birthday party.
+In 2009, the state celebrated its 50th anniversary of statehood.
+It was in January 1959 that the Union accepted what had once been a territory as a fully fledged state-the 49th.
+Every city, town, and hamlet seemed to hold celebrations in honor of the event, showing their Alaska spirit.

-The number of cruise passengers visiting the state topped the 1 million mark last year and the numbers have had an impact.
+The number of cruise passengers visiting the state topped the one million mark in 2008, and despite cuts in the number of ships in Alaska in 2009, the numbers have had an impact.
 In the summer, some towns turn into tourist malls populated by seasonal vendors, including jewelry stores geared towards the cruise crowd (15 such stores in Skagway alone at our last count) and shelves filled with imported souvenirs.
 However, the port towns you'll visit-from Juneau, the most remote state capital in the country, to Sitka, with its proud reminders of Native and Russian cultures-retain much of their rustic charm and historical allure.
 Sure, you may have to jostle for a seat in Juneau's popular Red Dog Saloon (a must-do beer stop, and the oldest tourist attraction in the state) or ask other visitors to step out of the way as you try to snap a picture of Skagway's historic gold-rush buildings or Ketchikan's picturesque Creek Street, but these are minor hassles for cruise-ship passengers.
-If you want to get away from the crowds by taking an organized shore excursion or touring on your own, or booking a small-ship cruise that goes to more remote parts, there's opportunity for that, too.
-In addition, by signing up for the cruise lines' pre- or postcruise land-tour packages (known as "cruisetours"), you can also visit less-populated inland destinations such as Denali National Park, Fairbanks, the Kenai Peninsula, the Yukon Territory, or the Canadian Rockies.
+If you want to get away from the crowds by taking an organized shore excursion, touring on your own, or booking a small-ship cruise that goes to more remote parts, there's opportunity for that, too.
+In addition, by signing up for the cruise lines' pre- or post-cruise land-tour packages (known as "cruisetours"), you can also visit less populated inland destinations such as Denali National Park, Fairbanks, the Kenai Peninsula, the Yukon Territory, or the Canadian Rockies.

 Even before you cruise, we can predict you'll want to visit again.
-Jerry first visited in 1973 and claims he's never been the same-the place put such a spell on him that over the years, he's been back upward of 50 times.
-Fran's first visit to the state wasn't quite that long ago, but she also noticed that her view of the world was forever changed, and she quickly put the state at the top of her list of cruise destinations; numerous visits since have just confirmed her initial impression.
+This is a place that puts a spell on you.
+Our writer Fran Golden first visited about a dozen years ago and found her view of the world was forever changed.
+She quickly put the state at the top of her list of cruise destinations; numerous visits since have just confirmed her initial impression.
+Our coauthor Gene Sloan is more of a newbie to Alaska, but has become a big fan of the cruising scene-he found himself doing three cruises in 3 months in 2009.
 Alaska is like that.
 It grabs you by the scruff of the neck and won't let you go.

-Whether you're looking for pampering and resort amenities or a "you and the sea" adventure experience, you'll find it offered by cruise ships in Alaska.
+Whether you're looking for pampering and resort amenities or a "you and the sea" adventure experience, you'll find it all on cruise ships in Alaska.
 Here are some of our favorites, along with our picks of the best ports, shore excursions, and sights.